RedW0lfStoneYT/Comp.5212-recapTasks/Readme.md

 ***QUESTION**:  Did you use placeholders {0} or the concatenator + to display the equation??*  Try to use the other in the next program!

-1. Write another console application that takes two numbers as input from the user (i.e. not hardcoded) and display the *product (multiplication)* of the two numbers.
+2. Write another console application that takes two numbers as input from the user (i.e. not hardcoded) and display the *product (multiplication)* of the two numbers.
 Use three variables in this program and display result as an equation like so:
    (i.e. 2 x 4 = 8)

 **Reminder you will need to convert the input to store as an integer:**

 Convert.ToInt32 or int.Parse

-1. Write a console application that accepts the users first name and last name and then greets them by saying hello followed by their full name.
+3. Write a console application that accepts the users first name and last name and then greets them by saying hello followed by their full name.
 Use three variables (ie:  fName, lName, fullName).
 Remember to include a space between their first and last name when storing in fullname.

-1. Write a console application that displays 1 – 100 across the screen using a for loop.
+4. Write a console application that displays 1 – 100 across the screen using a for loop.
 Each number with a space and comma in between.
    i.e:  1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, etc…

-1. Once the above is working try copying and pasting the for loop and amending it to display… Line 1!
+5. Once the above is working try copying and pasting the for loop and amending it to display… Line 1!
    Line 2!
    Line 3!
    Line 4! etc… each on a new line.

-1. Then try to write another for loop to display the numbers 5 to 500 in multiples of five across the screen with a space in between only.
+6. Then try to write another for loop to display the numbers 5 to 500 in multiples of five across the screen with a space in between only.
    i.e. 5 10 15 20 25 30 etc…

-1. Write a console application that asks the user to enter two numbers, num1 and num2, then swap the two variables and display back to the screen.
+7. Write a console application that asks the user to enter two numbers, num1 and num2, then swap the two variables and display back to the screen.
    (i.e.  test data:

 **Enter num1: 8**